TripingPC/tripingpc.github.io/README.md

 [eye-sigil] (https://github.com/eye-sigil) for creating the super rad server icon.
 (2 bad 4 Azerty...)

-Thanks to Twitter for making Bootstrap 3 (Screw BS4)
+Thanks to Twitter for making Bootstrap 3 (BS4 is pretty lit too)